enel-gdh-educational/katacoda-scenarios/version-control/basics/step1.md

 or create and navigate in it manually using the folder window.

-Now, create your first git repo with:
+Now, create your first git repository with:

 ```bash
 git init